-- Stomach Tension Anxiety also puts a great deal of pressure on the stomach muscles, and these in turn put pressure on the stomach.
+- Stomach Tension Anxiety also puts a great deal of pressure on the stomach muscles, and these, in turn, put pressure on the stomach.
 Any stomach pressure has the potential to change the way that your stomach feels during periods of stress.

 How to Control Your Anxiety Upset Stomach

-Eating a bit healthier can also help.
+Eating healthier can also help.
 Remember that your anxiety is affecting your gut, but it's not causing the symptoms all on its own.
 What's in your stomach has an effect on the severity of the symptoms as well.
 Eating healthier - especially on days you expect to experience anxiety - can be very helpful.
 Drinking water may also be useful since water is gentle on the stomach.

-You should also try distracting yourself.
+You may also try distracting yourself.
 While your upset stomach may be severe, anxiety causes a tendency to focus on the experience, which causes further anxiety and exacerbates the severity of the stomach pain.
 A positive distraction, like a funny TV show, can actually make a big difference in the way you experience your upset stomach.